Last Updated on September 4, 2022 by Rebecca Lake

 - Local Facebook bargain groups

-My best tip for using these sites and apps to make money for the holidays?
+My best tip for using these sites and apps to make money for Christmas?
 Read the rules.

 Make sure you’re not selling anything that goes against the site or app’s terms of service.
 And if you’re meeting someone in person to make a sale, choose a public and safe place.

-This is one of those easy side hustles that has endless possibilities because there are just so many things you can make.
+This is a great holiday side hustle that has endless possibilities because there are just so many things you can make.

 When it comes to selling them, Etsy may be your go-to choice.
 But don’t overlook holiday craft fairs or bazaars, flea markets and farmer’s markets.
 You can also approach local boutiques in your town to see if they’d be interested in selling your stuff.

-If you can drive and you don’t mind hanging out in the grocery store, you could try side hustling as an Instacart full-service shopper.
+If you can drive and you don’t mind hanging out in the grocery store, you could try side hustling as an Instacart shopper to make money for Christmas.

 You sign up to shop, receive orders through the app, pick up the items and deliver them to customers.
 That’s it–makes other easy side hustles look hard, right?

 It’s up to you to set your schedule and shoppers get paid weekly.
-And once you get in the system as a shopper, you can start earning money right away.
+And once you get into the system as a shopper, you can start earning money right away.

 Mystery shoppers go to restaurants or stores, eat a meal or buy something, then get paid to share their experience.
 (Plus, your dinner or whatever you bought is usually reimbursed–even better!)